Ural owl: Distribution

 The Ural owl has a large distribution.
-In mainland Europe, its modern distribution is quite spotty, with the species being found in central Europe in southeastern Germany, central and eastern areas of the Czech Republic, southern Austria, all but western Slovenia, and spottily but broadly in several areas of western, southern and northeastern Poland.Uitz, M. (2011).
-Potential distribution of Ural Owl Strix uralensis macroura in Central and South-East Europe (Doctoral dissertation, uniwien).Probst, R., & Malle, G. Der Habichtskauz (Strix uralensis) in Kärnten.
-Silva Fera, 2: 26-30.
+In mainland Europe, its modern distribution is quite spotty, with the species being found in central Europe in southeastern Germany, central and eastern areas of the Czech Republic, southern Austria, all but western Slovenia, and spottily but broadly in several areas of western, southern and northeastern Poland.
 The distribution in Germany is particularly nebulous (and perhaps aided by reintroductions branching from the well-known Bavarian population), with evidence of Ural owls apparently residing (and possibly nesting) considerably away from currently known haunts in Egge far to the west and mysteriously turning up rather to the north in Harz and Lüneburg Heath.
 In eastern Europe, the species is found in eastern Croatia, Bosnia and Herzegovina, western Serbia, montane west-central Bulgaria, montane central Romania, much of Slovakia, southwestern Ukraine, southern and eastern Lithuania, northern Belarus, eastern Latvia and much of Estonia.
 In Scandinavia, its distribution is quite broad, though it is only found in southeastern part of Norway, as Ural owls may be found ranging across most of Sweden and Finland but is absent from the northern stretches as well as southern Sweden (largely the peninsular area).
 Its range in Russia is extensive but it is absent from areas where habitat is not favorable.
 In western and European Russia, it is found as far south roughly as the Bryansk, Moscow and northern Samara north continuously to Kaliningrad, the southern part of the Kola Peninsula and Arkhangelsk.
 In the eponymous Ural region, it is found from roughly Komi south to Kamensk-Uralsky.
 In the general area of Siberia, the Ural owl is found widely discontinuing its typical range in the foothills of the Altai Mountains to the west and being found north roughly as far as Batagay in the east.
-The species’ distribution is continuous to the Russian Far East to as far as Okhotsk Coast and Magadan, Khabarovsk Krai and Sakhalin.
-Out of Russia, the range of the Ural owl continues into northeastern Mongolia, Northeastern China inland nearly as far as Beijing and down to Shandong and throughout the Korean Peninsula.Kim, C.H., Kang, J.-H., Kim, N.-H. & Dong-Won, K. (2011).
-Distribution of Long-tailed Owl (Strix uralensis) in Odaesan National Park.
-Korean Society of Bird Science, 13: 79-86.
+The species' distribution is continuous to the Russian Far East to as far as Okhotsk Coast and Magadan, Khabarovsk Krai and Sakhalin.
+Out of Russia, the range of the Ural owl continues into northeastern Mongolia, Northeastern China inland nearly as far as Beijing and down to Shandong and throughout the Korean Peninsula.
 The Ural owl is also distributed through all five of the main islands of Japan (i.e. only absent from Okinawa/Ryukyu Islands to the south).
 Vagrancy has been reported in Europe and Russia, which may account for sightings of the species almost throughout Germany.
-Furthermore, as many 16 records exist of the species turning until in northern Italy.Glutz von Blotzheim, U. N., Bauer, K. M., & Bezzel, E. (1980).
-Handbuch der vögel mitteleuropas.
-Aula, Wiesbaden.
+Furthermore, 16 records exist of the species in northern Italy.